QingliangLi/d3workshop/README.md

 ![Create bar element](img/create_bar_element.png)

-Now we will add rectangles to each bar element and set the bar width corresponding to the wins for each respective team.
+Now we will add rectangles to each bar element and set the bar width corresponding to the wins for each respective team. `.attr("width", d => x(d.value))`
-`.attr("width", d => x(d.value))`:
+We style the bar using `.style('fill', d => d3.interpolateRdYlBu(d.value/100))` which defines the number of games won by each team as a fraction between 0 and 1.
+We will add a chromatic scheme to visually show as teams win more games, the bar will gradually change from red to yellow to blue.
 ```javascript
 rects = bar.append('rect')
     .attr("width", d => x(d.value))